 New product development and innovation are the lifeblood of your company.
 This series explores innovation and what can happen when project teams experience flow.

 As expected, the roads were frustratingly jam-packed with cars, and unexpectedly, garbage.
-The jam-packed roads got me thinking about Lean principles as we frequently use traffic as a way to explain these principles such as flow, bottlenecks, and capacity...
+The jam-packed roads got me thinking about Lean principles.
+Traffic is a useful analogy for explaining lean concepts such as flow, bottlenecks, and capacity.

 While there are many ways to increase throughput of a highway, it seems the most common one is to increase capacity by adding lanes.
 But in L.A., there are already many roads with ten lanes in both directions and they’ve run out of room to expand.